Amber’s Mission Statement is to “fix utilities, save the planet and make people happy”.

 How to raise a complaint

-Business customers can raise a complaint ticket on Amber’s CRM system, Zendesk by choosing “Complaint” from the dropdown box on the form or by raising a complaint directly to their Account Manager, or a member of the customer services team, who will then ensure the its logged appropriately.
+Business customers can raise a complaint ticket on Amber’s CRM system by choosing “Complaint” from the dropdown box on the form or by raising a complaint directly to their Account Manager, or a member of the customer services team, who will then ensure that it is logged appropriately.